 First off, you can choose to do whatever you want with your wedding day.
 Don't let outside pressures or trends determine what you do with your day.
 That being said, a first look is a moment that usually occurs before the ceremony once the bride and groom are fully prepared for the day.
 It is a quiet moment when the bride and groom see each other for the first time and share a special moment before the craziness of the day begins.
 First looks can be beneficial for weddings that are a little bit more restricted time-wise.
 Doing a first look allows me to do bride and groom portraits and bridal party photos before the ceremony, leaving more time after for family photos and maybe even more bride and groom portraits (hopefully)!

 My wedding coverage starts at $2,800.00 plus tax.
-This is for minimum coverage which is typically between 6-8 hours. and outline what kind of budget you're working with!
-I'm happy to discuss options and be flexible with my clients as long as your requests are reasonable!
+This is for minimum coverage which is typically between 6-8 hours.
+I'm happy to discuss options and to be flexible with my clients as long as your requests are reasonable!
 My prices are based off of the market within which I work.

 For wedding packages, I require an $800.00 flat retainer fee.
 This payment ensures that I will mark your date in my calendar.
 Your retainer payment is due when you sign your wedding photography contract.

 I use an online payment system called Stripe to process all of my payments.
 Through Stripe you have the option to use a debit/credit card or you can pay using ACH!
 Whatever is best for you.